Context: Fast-Moving Global Organizations

 - What are the unique characteristics of your organizational context?

 - What is the scale of your organization?
-How it affects architecture function?
+How it affects your an architecture practice?

 - How diverse is your organization?